Why?

 The more marker systems are analysed, the more information, power of discrimination and higher probability we get.

-We also take into account the genetic descent of each person (ethnic population) in the calculated probabilities and apply the “step-model” for mutations when needed.
+We also take into account the genetic descent of each person (ethnic population) in the calculated probabilities and apply the “step-model” for mutations if necessary.

 In deficiency cases when the sample of one of the persons is missing, e.g. when the alleged father is deceased, this sample can be substituted with samples from the person’s parents.